chapeupreto/easy_rust/README.md

 Some other things you need to know are:

 - `cargo new`.
 You do this to create a new Rust project.
 After `new`, write the name of the project and `cargo` will make the folder and all the files you need.
 - `cargo clean`.
-When you add crates to `cargo.toml`, the computer will download all the files it needs and they can take a lot of space.
+When you add crates to `Cargo.toml`, the computer will download all the files it needs and they can take a lot of space.
 If you don't want them on your computer anymore, type `cargo clean`.

 One more thing about the compiler: it only takes the most time when you use `cargo build` or `cargo run` the first time.
 After that it will remember, and it will compile fast again.
 But if you use `cargo clean` and then run `cargo build`, it will have to compile slowly one more time.